KATBlackCoder/Translate-AI/CONTEXT.md

 - Built with TypeScript for type safety
 - Uses Vue.js with Composition API
 - State management with Pinia
+- UI components with PrimeVue
+- Desktop integration with Tauri
 - Unit testing with Vitest

 ## Project Goals